Lorellana21/pokemon-list/README.md

 ]
 ```

 ![image](https://user-images.githubusercontent.com/81922944/150493929-eeb3ade3-cb05-49c0-9a0b-38cf03a6a962.png)

-**Steps to perform the exercise**
+**Steps to perform the exercise** 📜

-1. Draw up the structure of components for the website on paper.
+1. Draw up the structure of components for the website on paper. ✏
 2. Create a new React application.
 3. Paint 1 card, collecting the information of the props.
 4. Paint all cards.
 5. In addition to creating the App component we must create two components, PokeList and Pokemon,
-   respectively for the list and for the card of each Pokemon.
+   respectively for the list and for the card of each Pokemon. 🐼 👾
 6. BONUS: the information must be kept in the state of the component.
+7. BONUS: it is advisable to use PropTypes.